 As a full-service plastic injection molding company that manufactures molds from conception to completion, pricing for each job we fulfill can vary dramatically.

-But we know injection molding price estimates are critical to any successful project.
+However, we know injection molding cost estimates are critical to any successful project.

-That’s why we’ve put together the following price guide to help you budget for your mold.
+That’s why we’ve compiled the following price guide to help you budget for your mold.
 The injection molding cost examples are categorized by type (Rapid Prototyping, Insert Tooling, High-Production Tooling), and degree of difficulty (Basic, Intermediate, Advanced).

 Planning your next project